If you have an upcoming flight, you might be wondering if Bluetooth will work in Airplane Mode.

 • United Airlines: Bluetooth is allowed throughout the duration of the entire flight.

-Why Must Bluetooth Be Switched Off During Take-off and Landing?
+Bluetooth Must Be Switched Off During Take-off and Landing

 Many airlines require you to switch off Bluetooth during take off and landing because it can cause interference on radio frequencies used for communication between airplanes and control towers.